Frequently Asked Questions following COVID-19 outbreak

 If your query relates to a current planning application, pre-application enquiry, appeal, or enforcement investigation you can use the contact details of your case officer, as detailed on the correspondence we will have already sent you or your agent.

 If you have a new enquiry please look at the planning pages on the Council’s website for further advice and information:

 Are you holding face-to-face meetings?

-The Council offices are now re-open public but all face to face planning discussions in the Civic Centre are currently suspended.
+All face to face planning discussions in the Civic Centre are currently suspended.